sunderedsystems/sunderedcore/docs/combat.md

 > +1 damage per **10ft** spent

 **Dig In**
-You may spend unspent movement to reduce physical damage:
+You may spend unspent movement to reduce damage:
 > –1 damage per **10ft** spent

 > Spells that affect movement may boost these